JoseColombini/MarmoNet/README.md

 # MarmoNet

-MarmoNet is a biotelemetry system designed to track and monitor small marmosets that lives in urban environments.
-It was specifically designed to study the behavior and life model of the animals in Instituto Butantan and USP Campus.
-This project is part of a bigger project we named "Marmosets of Butantã" (free translation from "Saguis do Butantã").
-It aims to enhance the knowledge of urban marmoset behavior using classical methods, Citizen Science and Biotelemetry.
-Please follow our [Instagram](https://www.instagram.com/saguisdobutantan/)
+MarmoNet is an advanced biotelemetry system designed to track and monitor the behavior and life models of small marmosets living in urban environments.
+It was specifically developed as part of the larger project "Marmosets of Butantã" (freely translated from Saguis do Butantã, please follow our [Instagram](https://www.instagram.com/saguisdobutantan/)).
+This initiative aims to enhance our understanding of marmoset behavior in city parks and other urban spaces.
+The project is a collaboration between Instituto Butantan and the USP Campus and seeks to improve knowledge about the animals' ecology and adaptability in human-dominated environments.

-Marmosets are highly inteligent animals ([recently we discovered they can name themselves](https://www.theguardian.com/science/article/2024/aug/29/marmosets-behaviour-specific-names-study)), and have a great adaptability.
-Thus, they are ommonly found in city parks and live near people, so understanding their ecology and behavior in these new environments is a must to design healthier cities.
+Marmosets are highly intelligent creatures; [recent studies have even shown that they have the ability to name themselves](https://www.theguardian.com/science/article/2024/aug/29/marmosets-behaviour-specific-names-study).
+They also exhibit remarkable adaptability, which is why they are commonly found in city parks and near human settlements.
+Understanding how these animals thrive in urban environments is crucial for designing healthier, more wildlife-friendly cities.

-Although it targets  a specific set of animals we hope its design is general enough to be reused as a starting point for other biotelemetry system projects.
+Although the primary focus of MarmoNet is on urban marmosets, we hope that its design will serve as a foundation for other biotelemetry projects in the future.
+The system is intended to be flexible enough for adaptation in various research settings.

-The system was developed using [Pulga](https://wiki.caninosloucos.org/index.php/Pulga), a Brazilian MCU, projected and designed at USP.
-We used [pulga-riot](https://github.com/caninos-loucos/pulga-riot), based on the original [RiotOS](https://github.com/RIOT-OS/RIOT).W We plan to migrate the system to Zephyr in a near future.
+The MarmoNet system was developed using [Pulga](https://wiki.caninosloucos.org/index.php/Pulga), a Brazilian microcontroller unit (MCU) created and designed at USP.
+It runs on [pulga-riot](https://github.com/caninos-loucos/pulga-riot), a variant based on the original [RiotOS](https://github.com/RIOT-OS/RIOT).

 # The Fundamentals of MarmoNet

-MarmoNet is Wireless Sensor Network (WSN), thus it is designed with internal nodes (devices that collect data), Bases Stations (BS), that aggregate data from the nodes, and a sink device, which will aggregate all the data from all the BSs.
-As you can see in the Figure, we have an internal region monitored by the Nodes, and the border is delimited by the BSs (a logical, not a physical, border), and  the data will be sent to the Aggregator, allowing the biologist to study them.
+MarmoNet is a Wireless Sensor Network (WSN) designed to monitor marmosets in urban environments.
+The system consists of internal nodes (devices that collect data), Base Stations (BS), which aggregate data from the nodes, and a sink device, known as the Aggregator, which collects data from all the Base Stations.
+As illustrated in the figure, the internal region is monitored by the nodes, and the border is defined by the Base Stations (a logical, not a physical, boundary).
+The aggregated data is then sent to the Aggregator, allowing biologists to study it.

 IMAGE TBD

-Since marmosets are smart it has a very low rate of recapture, so we cannot afford a system requiring battery changes or manual data recovery.
-This results in the described topology and a low-energy-consumption system.
-To reduce energy usage the system is system is synchronized, and every device wakes up at the same time to collect data and transfer it.
-It is a BS responsibility to resynchronize the nodes it finds, and it is the Aggregator role to sync the BSs.
+Marmosets are highly intelligent animals with a very low recapture rate.
+This makes it impractical to use systems that require frequent battery changes or manual data recovery.
+As a result, MarmoNet was designed with an energy-efficient topology.
+To reduce power consumption, the system is synchronized: all devices wake up at the same time to collect and transmit data.
+Base Stations are responsible for resynchronizing the nodes they detect, while the Aggregator synchronizes the Base Stations.

-MarmoNet is designed to solve the problem of use of resources in a spacial-temporal analysis, also aiming to understand the social behavior of the marmosets.
-Thus the data that it can collect are:
+MarmoNet also addresses the challenge of resource usage in spatiotemporal analysis while helping researchers better understand the social behavior of marmosets.
+The types of data MarmoNet can collect include:

-- RFID: each Node can detected other nodes IDs and save when it happened;
+- RFID: Each node detects other node IDs and logs when the interaction occurs.
-- Barometer: measure air pressure,  allowing inference of the animal’s height;
+- Barometer: Measures air pressure, enabling inferences about the animal's height.
-- Temperature;
+- Temperature: Monitors ambient temperature.
-- Relative Air Humidity (*soon, it still has a bug*);
+- Relative Air Humidity (feature coming soon, still has a bug).
-- Light Sensor (TBD);
+- Light Sensor (TBD).

-The MarmoNet can be configured to hace different behaviors (duty-cycles, which sensor will be used, etc) using [**marmonet_params.h**](), which holds the parameters to customize the network.
-And the [**marmonet_structs.h**]() holds how the data is structured in the network.
-Allowing for correct recovery.
+MarmoNet can be configured for different behaviors (e.g., duty cycles, sensor activation) using the configuration file [**marmonet_params.h**](), which holds the parameters to customize the network.
+Additionally, [**marmonet_structs.h**]() defines how the data is structured within the network, ensuring correct data recovery.

 ## Node

-The Node is the device that will be attached to the marmoset.
-It is a timed routine that will wakeup the Node every WAKEUP_PERIOD.
-When it happens, the Node will collect the data from the sensors and the IDs of the nearby Nodes.
-Functioning as an RFID/proximity tag.
+The Node is the device attached to the marmoset.
+It operates on a timed routine, waking up every WAKEUP_PERIOD.
+When activated, the Node collects data from its sensors and records the IDs of nearby nodes, functioning similarly to an RFID/proximity tag.

-We use BLE and it will use a broadcast topology, reducing communication overhead between nodes, and, thus, reducing energy consumption.
-The broadcast will cast the ID of the marmoset and the status of the Node (FailSafe or Std) with a TDMA, allowing all nodes to communicate with nearby nodes.
+The Node uses Bluetooth Low Energy (BLE) with a broadcast topology to reduce communication overhead between nodes, thereby minimizing energy consumption.
+The broadcast transmits the marmoset's ID and the Node's status (either FailSafe or Std) using Time Division Multiple Access (TDMA).
+This allows all nodes to communicate with nearby nodes in an energy-efficient manner.

-It can be connected to a BS so it will send all the data collected to the BS, and be resynced.
+The Node can connect to a Base Station (BS) to send the collected data for aggregation and resynchronization.

 ![Node ASM](./assets/fig/ASM_Node.png)

-As described by the image the Node will use bluetooth to advertise its ID and status (FailSafe or Std).
-This will work

 ## BS